Shlomit Malka: Early life and career

 Shlomit Malka was born in Rehovot, Israel, to a Jewish family.
-Her father is of Moroccan origin while her mother is from Ukraine.
+Her father is of Moroccan-Jewish descent, while her mother is from Ukraine.
 Her father Maxim Ron "Max" Malka was a restaurateur, and her mother Anna Magin is a CEO of a PR company.
 Her parents separated when she was four years old.
 She also grew up with her mother and maternal grandparents in Kiryat Ekron, Israel.
 Besides Hebrew, Malka also speaks English and Russian (her mother's native language).

 During Malka's first year as a soldier in the Israel Defense Forces, where she served as an instructor in the Combat Engineering Corps special forces unit Yahalom, Malka was discovered by a model agent from her Facebook pictures.
 She managed to win permission to work during her military service and promptly won contracts with Armani, Ralph Lauren, L'Oreal and Schwarzkopf.

 During her military service, the IDF permitted her to take part in modeling shoots after pre-approving her requests so long as she made up the time afterwards.
 She says that the "balance between the military and modelling makes me feel good.
 I am grounded all the time".
 Her personal interests are physics, mathematics, and animal welfare.

 In 2013, she was chosen as one of Israel breakout models of the year.

 In 2015, she became the face of Italian lingerie company Intimissimi, leading its worldwide campaign, a position previously filled by Irina Shayk, Barbara Palvin, Bar Refaeli and Ana Beatriz Barros.
 Intimissimi was drawn to her natural beauty.

 Personal life

 In May 2017, she married Israeli actor and model Yehuda Levi.
 They resided in Tel Aviv.
 The couple announced that they separated in June 2021.

 On 13 August 2017, Malka had a scooter accident.
 Passers-by said they found her lying on the ground, unconscious and having suffered a head injury.
 She was transported to Ichilov Hospital, where she was placed in a medically-induced coma.
 She had been in critical condition, unable to breathe on her own.
-A paramedic had called her condition 'unstable.'"
+A paramedic had called her condition "unstable."
 She has since fully recovered.